Olog/phoebus-olog-web-client/README.md

 ## Deployment

-In short, the Node tools (npm) is used to build/compile the artefacts subject to deployment.
+In short, the toolchain is used to build/compile the artefacts subject to deployment, i.e. the files contained in the various React components must be compiled to JavaScript in order to be executable by a borwser client.

 Detailed instructions will follow...